aspiazza/AJISAI/README.md

 - Pipeline\Models
     + Keras, SciKitLearn, Tensorflow
-      > - Will contain the actual models and there parameters
+      > - Contains the actual models and there parameters
-      > - Training and grid tuning of model, testing, and displaying plot model
       > - Models will be made using functional API and sequential
       > - Results of training should be outputted to Data Visual directory and logs
       > - Can implement Freezing, Pretrained layers, multiple models, and other techniques